 Further, the restraints of the Local Agreement were not imposed by the agency, but agreed to by the union.
-The Master Agreements do not even discuss a negotiating committee as discussed in the Local Agreement.
+The Master Agreements do not even discuss a committee negotiating as discussed Local Agreement.
 But it would be absurd to argue that this created a conflict between the Local and Master Agreements.
 There is no conflict between a provision which states the Union is the sole representative of the employees and a provision which states that the Union representative who negotiates with management must be an employee.
 Both the MAs of 1997 and 2011, contain language that each party shall recognize and meet with the designated representatives of the other party.